haitham2009/haitham2009.github.io/_pages/about.md

   - /about.html
 ---

-- I am a Ph.D. candidate in the [Department of Electrical and Computer Engineering ](https://www.umass.edu/engineering/electrical-and-computer-engineering) at the University of Massachusetts Amherst.
+- I am a final-year Ph.D. student in the [Department of Electrical and Computer Engineering ](https://www.umass.edu/engineering/electrical-and-computer-engineering) at the University of Massachusetts Amherst.

 - I am currently a member of [Network Science lab](https://websites.umass.edu/blorenzo/research/) and working as a research assistant in projects funded by NSF and ARL.